aws-samples/aws-scalable-big-blue-button-example/README.md

     *The template deploys the ECS cluster and EC2 Autoscaling Group with the Launch Configuration for the Amazon EC2 worker nodes.
 If the parameter BBBECSInstanceType is set to "fargate" the ECS Cluster will be utilizing AWS Fargate for the tasks and EC2 worker instances as well as Autoscaling Groups will not be created*
 ---
-- Add a turnserver to the stack: [bbb-on-aws-bbbturn.template.yaml](./templates/bbb-on-aws-bbbturn.template.yaml)

-    *We need a turn server to handle the video call if the attendees are located behind a restrictive firewall*
----
 - Initiate the frontend and inner-application load balancer to the ECS Cluster: [bbb-on-aws-frontendapps.template.yaml](./templates/bbb-on-aws-frontendapps.template.yaml)

   *Greenlight is providing the interface for the Users and the video conference landing page.
 Scalelite is the inner-application load balancer which provides conference load balancing over multiple big blue button application servers*